dlab-berkeley/sql-for-r-users/code/02_postgresql.md

 Jae Yeon Kim

-The first sequence of the workshop covered accessing a databae and doing basic data exploration using `dbplyr` and `dplyr` in R. For a more serious work on database, it is necessary to go deeper into the understanding of how database and SQL work. `dplyr` is optimzed to handle the small and medium-sized data analysis tasks.
+The first sequence of the workshop covered accessing a databae and doing basic data exploration using `dbplyr` and `dplyr` in R. For a more serious work on database, it is necessary to go deeper into the understanding of how database and SQL work.
+At the fundamental level, a database does two things: storing and retrieving data.
+As we have learned how to retrieve data, we also need to learn how to store data.

 In this workshop, we learn basic skills to use [PostgreSQL](https://www.postgresql.org/), one of the advanced open source relational database management tools, for database management.
 This workshop heavily draws on [PostgreSQL: Up and Running, A Practical Guide to the Advanced Open Source Database](http://shop.oreilly.com/product/0636920052715.do) by Regina Obe and Leo Hsu (O'Reilly Media 2017) and [PostgreSQL Tutorial](https://www.postgresqltutorial.com/what-is-postgresql/) website.